 Although it sounds attractive, going on a full-day safari might be exhausting as you will have to be in the park during the hottest part of the day.
 Neither is it guaranteed that you will see more animals during a full-day safari compared to a morning or afternoon safari in Yala national park.

 The price of a jeep safari is made up of the official Yala national park entrance fee plus the price that you will arrange with your safari tour operator.
 The price of a safari tour operator varies and depends on the duration of the tour, the standard rates of the tour operator, and the number of people joining the tour.

 Pilgrim Sites At Yala National Park

-There are two pilgrims sites inside Yala, namely Sithupauwwa and Magul maha Viharaya.
-The monastic settlement of Sithulpawwa is an important pilgrim site which offers a sight into a glittering past.
+There are two pilgrims sites inside Yala, namely Sithupauwwa and Magul Maha Viharaya.
+The monastic settlement of Sithulpawwa is an important pilgrim site that offers a sight into a glittering past.
 The name Sithulpauwwa is derived from the word ‘Chittalapabbata’ which means the hill of the devotees.

 it is like to combine a visit to Sithulpawwa and Magul Maha Viharaya as they are located closely together.
 Also, there is the famous Kataragama temple, Kirinda beach and several historic sites nearby Yala national park.